Wilfred/ht.el/README.md

      key3 value3)

 Both of these are slow. ht.el provides `ht-from-alist` and `ht-from-plist` to help you convert to hash tables.
+If you need to work with an alist or plist, use the functions `ht-to-alist` and `ht-to-plist` to convert an hash table to those formats.